davidbuenov/unreal-smart-cleaner/README.md

 In the code you will find some test folder to practise before using it with your real files.

 # videos
-Soon we will have some videos showing how to use it.
-But don't forget to suscribe to my [Youtube channel](https://www.youtube.com/@davidbuenov)  with many [Unreal Engine tutorials and demos](https://www.youtube.com/playlist?list=PLnNbmcjjevxvP97mRrjDHxHW1g6o9ZesL)
+Now you have the [Video Tutorial](https://www.youtube.com/watch?v=ZseMI_vM64M&list=PLnNbmcjjevxvP97mRrjDHxHW1g6o9ZesL&index=2&ab_channel=DavidBuenoVallejo) that explains step by step how to use the application.
+Don't forget to suscribe to my [Youtube channel](https://www.youtube.com/@davidbuenov)  with many [Unreal Engine tutorials and demos](https://www.youtube.com/playlist?list=PLnNbmcjjevxvP97mRrjDHxHW1g6o9ZesL)